mefengl/vscode-i-dont-care-about-commit-message/README.md

 - Toggle the conventional commit message format
 - Custom the enum of conventional commit format's type and scope

+## Development

+For development, follow these steps:

+1. Clone the repository and navigate into it.
+Run `npm install` to install all the necessary dependencies.
+2. Run `npm run watch` to start the development server.
+3. Press `F5` to start the plugin in a new VSCode window.

+For testing, run `npm run test`.

 ## Credits

 - `I don't care about cookies`: For the funny way of naming